martinseeger2002/BellscoinArcade/README.md

-# Dogecoin Arcade Project
+# Bellscoin Arcade Project

-This project involves a comprehensive system for managing and interacting with Dogecoin ordinals, including tools for collection management, content handling, and blockchain interaction.
+This project involves a comprehensive system for managing and interacting with Bellscoin ordinals, including tools for collection management, content handling, and blockchain interaction.
 Below is a detailed overview of the project structure and components.

 ## Project Structure